Tips for Job Interview with Sweaty Hands

 In order to prepare for a job interview, you need to know your resume by memory.
 This is only a start though.
 Researching the company, those who work for it, and those who will be interviewing you will help you to know what to say and do.
 Lastly, make sure you review each question that they are likely to ask and come up with a solid answer.
 Practice these answers so that you can give them without having to take time to remember.

 You know everything, you have memorized everything, but that doesn’t matter if you haven’t tried it out.
 Have a friend (or friends) host a couple of mock interviews with you in order to prepare you mentally.
-This also helps you to get a better idea of what to expect.
+This is also helping you to get a better idea of what to expect.
 Unless you are interviewing constantly, you are probably not used to being asked questions.

 A lot of different techniques over the years have been tried to reduce sweaty hands.
 One of the most effective treatments that you can do at home is iontophoresis.
 With this treatment, a mild electric current is run through water and it discourages sweating.
 It has been found to be very effective and as such, a lot of manufacturers have come up with devices to end sweaty hands.